Rikj000/MoniGoMani/README.md

 ## The Idea & Theory
 **MoniGoMani** is more than just a conventional strategy, it's a **Framework** that aims to help you **"easily"** find a profitable strategy configuration in any market through our [partially automated optimization process](https://github.com/Rikj000/MoniGoMani/blob/development/Documentation/Docs-MoniGoMani.md#how-to-optimize-monigomani)!
-Without the need to do any more real programming! :rocket:
+Without the need to do any more real programming! 🚀

 However, you will need to know about [BackTesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/) and some Technical Analysis, to be able to tell if the MGM setup \*[HyperOpt](https://www.freqtrade.io/en/latest/hyperopt/) found over the tested timerange is valid or not, this is not just an easy copy/paste!